-The Elections Division will consider mitigating circumstances claimed by a committee.
+The mitigating circumstances described in this section only apply to violations listed in the Penalty Matrix: Late Filings and Penalty Matrix: Insufficient Filings.
+The Elections Division will consider mitigating circumstances claimed by a liable party.
 If the mitigating circumstances are presented with a hearing request, the Elections Division will consider them and will refer the case to the Office of Administrative Hearings if the Division does not agree.
-If received after 20 days, but before 30 days after the service date of the notice of proposed civil penalty, the Division will still consider the circumstances, but the committee will no longer be eligible for a hearing.
-If the Division determines that the committee has presented valid mitigating circumstances, the penalties at issue will be waived or reduced without a hearing before an Administrative Law Judge.
+If received after 20 days, but before 30 days after the service date of the notice of proposed civil penalty, the Division will still consider the circumstances, but the liable party will no longer be eligible for a hearing.
+If the Division determines that the liable party has presented valid mitigating circumstances, the penalties at issue will be waived or reduced without a hearing before an Administrative Law Judge.